codedamn-projects/student-timetable-planner/README.md

 ### `/api/auth/signin`

-To verify the user credentials on Sign In
+To verify the user credentials on Sign In, taking the parameters as the roll number and the password

 ### `/api/auth/register`